mcolella326/mcolella326.github.io/_projects/2018-05-04-traction-circle.md

   <em>With linear potentiometer results, we approximated the weight on the front tires (left), the weight on the rear tires (middle), and the lateral force experienced by the right tires (right) along the skidpad course.</em>
 </div>

-A 40-page paper published by the American Society for Engineering Education further detailing the course that allowed us the opportunity to obtain this data, sensor selection justification, and a full description of how the traction circle was generated can be found <a href="https://peer.asee.org/measuring-the-traction-limits-and-suspension-forces-of-a-formula-sae-racecar" target="_blank">here</a>.
+A 40-page paper published by the American Society for Engineering Education further detailing the course that allowed us to obtain this data, sensor selection justification, and a full description of how the traction circle was generated can be found <a href="https://peer.asee.org/measuring-the-traction-limits-and-suspension-forces-of-a-formula-sae-racecar" target="_blank">here</a>.